 How Much Training Data Does an ML Algorithm Need?

-Here's a good question that everybody wants answered.
+Here’s a good question that everybody wants to be answered.
 The truth is, there is no single answer.
 The required volume of your training set depends on a number of factors:

 - Your strategic goal

 Here's how one of our annotation experts put it when we asked how much training data is required for an ML algorithm: the more data the better, but not more than necessary.
 Too little training data, and your model will be making predictions with significant error margins.
 Make the training dataset too big, and your algorithm will take ages to learn.